What I do

 What’s missing at work?

+We spend more than 1/3 of life working, and yet, most tech teams are disengaged, isolated, going through the motions.
 Teams everywhere are craving something from their workplace: connection, the death of the Sunday Scaries, and the space to be real.

 S*^t’s whack.